Tadcaster hosts the start of the one-day women's race and stage two of the men's race on Saturday 29 April.

 The team buses will be stationed on the east side of the bridge.
 Here you can mingle amongst the cycling stars - keep your eye out for your favourite personalities!

 You'll be able to see the Yorkshire Regiment Corp of Drums.
 They're returning to the town for the first time since helping businesses and people evacuate during the floods of 2015.
 Taking place between the two main race starts, there'll be a charity bike ride starting on the bridge.
 This is being organised by Heineken.
 A children's bike parade will head along the race route - further details to be announced.

 Throughout the town there'll be range of family-friendly activities, stalls, entertainment and refreshments.
 Check out full details.

 Car and bike parking

 We're endeavouring to offer as much car and bike parking as possible.
 This will be on a first-come-first-served basis.
-We'll publish full details here of car parking and access to Tadcaster as further details are confirmed over the coming weeks.

 From the west

 There'll be 200 dedicated spectator car parking spaces at Tadcaster Grammar School with a regular shuttle bus service into the town centre.
 Just Travel will be running a shuttle bus from the school car park to the memorial at the top of Kirkgate.
 This will cost £2.50 per person return.
 The first service will be at 7.15am and last service at 6.15pm, with on demand shuttle services in between.

 Lambert Engineering also have over 100 parking spaces available at their car park and surrounding their premises that spectators can use on race day, within walking distance of the town.